Doctoral Program

 Each individual Ph.D. program, designed by the student in consultation with the advisor, should represent a strong and cohesive program reflecting the student's major field of interest.
 Ph.D. candidates must complete a minimum of 135 units.
 Ph.D. candidates who received their M.S. from Stanford may count up to 45 units towards the 135-unit total.
 Students who received an M.S. degree at another institution may petition (through the university Registrar’s Office) to transfer up to 45 units toward the 135-unit requirement.

 Of the 90 units required beyond the M.S. degree, a student must complete at least 21 units of approved courses in advanced study in engineering, science, and mathematics.
-These courses cannot include research, directed study, or seminars, must be taken for a letter grade, and must be numbered 200 and above.
+These courses cannot include research, directed study, or seminars, and these courses must be taken for a letter grade and numbered 200 or above.
 The remaining units can be fulfilled through Ph.D. dissertation units or free electives numbered 100 and above.
 Units that were applied toward the M.S. degree cannot be reused.
-When applying for Ph.D. candidacy, a Ph.D. course proposal approved by the advisor must be submitted.
+When applying for Ph.D. candidacy, a candidacy form approved by the advisor must be submitted.

 Dissertation Reading Committee